 Either way, someone else is calling the shots and setting your schedule.
 In all likelihood their schedule does not give you enough family time, leisure time, or time to travel.
 And if you change jobs you’re just letting someone else set your schedule.

 There is one change that finally puts you in control.
 You can run a successful business, on your schedule, right from your home.
 It’s much simpler than starting a traditional business and it nicely blurs the lines between work time and you time.

 However, it’s often a good idea to try and create a dedicated space for your work, potentially in the form of a home office.
 This helps you to focus on the work at hand with minimal distractions.
-If your home doesn’t have an office, converting a spare room or a portion of another room with appropriate furniture, equipment, and stationery are things to consider in effort to create that environment.
+If your home doesn’t have an office, converting a spare room or a portion of another room with appropriate furniture, equipment, and stationery are things to consider in an effort to create that environment.
+In terms of equipment, you will also need to ensure that you have the best high-speed broadband options like those provided by places like centurylink internet as this will reduce stress and increase productivity whilst you work from home.
 Trying to differentiate your work from your home life doesn’t mean that you can’t strike a balance between the two…

 For example, while you’re sitting at your computer looking over new orders you can help your daughter with her algebra homework.
 Or, if you go out for dinner and your cell phone quietly vibrates in your pocket you can respond to a customer.

 You can schedule vacation time when you and your family want to go.
 Just pack your laptop and you’re ready to work from anywhere in the world.

 Most people spend their entire lives letting someone else control their schedule and their income.